MartinSVK12/catalyst/README.md

 **Library for advanced modding needs of BTA 7.1**

 Catalyst is split into modules, the current available modules are described below.

+It can be downloaded and used by downloading the **Core** module mod + other required modules mods, or it can be downloaded as one mod with all the modules.

 Available modules:
 - Core